 Taking a short day trip with your pet prior to a full vacation can give you an idea of how well your furry friend will tolerate traveling.
 If your pet is showing signs of significant stress, such as hiding or becoming much more aggressive than usual, consider leaving her at home with a trusted friend, family member, or pet sitter next time.
 She may not be cut out for family vacations, and that’s okay!

-Plane Travel Risks
+Plane Travel Risks with Pets

-Traveling with a pet by plane is challenging and poses many risks.
-Pets who are allowed to be brought into the cabin with you may become motion sick or overwhelmed by their surroundings, and they may urinate, defecate, or vomit while on the plane.
 Bring wee-wee pads that can be changed easily and a small plastic garbage bag to put soiled materials in.
 This will keep your pet and the other travelers on the plane comfortable and odor free!

 On the other hand, pets who are kept in the cargo hold may become motion sick as well.
 They may also be exposed to very high or very low temperatures, and they may be jostled around more in the cargo hold.
 Pets should not travel in the cargo hold during very warm temperatures for their safety.

-Ingesting Toxins
+Pet Ingesting Toxins on Vacation

 Pets may ingest toxins, foreign objects, and other poisonous substances they shouldn’t eat anywhere at any time.
 However, when you travel with your pet, there may be a greater risk of this occurring, especially if you walk your pet with you in unfamiliar places.